ChangePool/WorkplaceDAO/docs/SolutionApproach.md

 #### Software Applications<a name="software"></a>

 <p align="center">
-  <code>"What matters is removing the need for trusted third parties from commercial and social transactions."</code>
+  <code>"What matters is... removing the need for trusted third parties from commercial and social transactions."</code>
 </p>
 <p align="center">
 <code>—Charles Hoskinson, <a href="https://m.youtube.com/watch?v=SQNwaGx6Mn8">Why Cardano is the Only Ecosystem That Can Run the World</a> (June 2026)</code>